-For those who are into details: the mountains in the back are the Aiguille d’Argentière, Aiguille de l’A Neuve, Grand Darray, Mont Dolent and the Tour Noir.
-All of them are 3900 meters (13000 feet) or higher.
+For those who are into details: the mountains in the back are the Aiguille d’Argentière, Mont Blanc, Aiguille de l’a Neuve, Grand Darray, Mont Dolent, and the Tour Noir.
+All of them are 3,900 metres (13,000 feet) or higher.

 I photographed this high alpine mountain landscape with a Nikon D800E and a Nikkor 24-70 f/2.8 lens.
 The sky was quite bright already.
 As a result, I had to use a Singh-ray gradient neutral density filter to balance the exposure bit.
 The settings were: 50mm, ƒ/11, 1/320s and ISO100.